Lundy murders: Police destroyed crucial evidence

 In 2020, journalist Mike White reported that 21 hairs found under Christine Lundy's fingernails, that may have identified the murderer were never tested, and that the police later destroyed them.
 The evidence suggests she struggled with her attacker, and ten hairs were found under the fingernails of her right hand and 11 in her left.
-The police sent them to ESR to be tested.
+The police sent them to the ESR to be tested.
 Apparently, the bags containing the hairs remained at the ESR for nine months, before being returned to police in June 2001, without being examined.
 After Lundy was convicted in 2002, he wrote to police a number of times asking that everything connected to his case should be preserved.
 In December 2003, the police ignored these requests and destroyed this important forensic evidence.

 In 2025, Mike White disclosed that other forensic evidence was never tested.
 A scientist found blood soaked fibres on a window next to the door where police believe the offender entered the Lundys’ house.
-Police sent these to the Institute of Environmental Science and Research (ESR) as well, but again, the fibres were never tested.
-The Police were unable to explain why the fibres were never examined.
+Police sent these to the ESR as well, but again, the fibres were never tested.
+The police were unable to explain why the fibres were never examined.